-If your chickens are affected with bloody droppings and are showing a failure to thrive, they might be affected by coccidiosis.
-This intestinal parasite is common in chickens but can be devastating to a flock, especially in younger chickens that haven’t developed effective immunity against the parasite.
+Similar to other kinds of external parasites, like lice and mites, this intestinal disease is common in chickens but can be devastating to a flock, especially in younger chickens that haven’t developed effective immunity against the many species of coccidia.
 The good news is there’s treatment available.

-What Is Coccidiosis?
+What Is Coccidiosis in Chickens?

-Coccidia oocysts then invade the lining of the small intestine and can cause bleeding and prevent the chicken from absorbing nutrients properly.
+Coccidia oocysts then invade the lining of the small intestine and can cause bleeding and prevent the intestines of poultry from absorbing nutrients properly.
 Coccidia can then be spread in your chicken’s feces, going on to affect other chickens in your flock.

-Symptoms of Coccidiosis
+Symptoms and Signs of Coccidiosis

-Depending on the chicken and the level of infection (a few organisms or many), symptoms can appear over many days or occur suddenly.
+Depending on the chicken and the level of infection (a few organisms or many), as well as the types of coccidia that have infected your birds, symptoms of coccidiosis can appear over many days or occur suddenly.
 There are even cases of a chicken looking perfect normal on one day and then being dead the next.

-The most common sign of coccidiosis is blood in your chicken’s droppings, but you don’t want to get this confused with cecal droppings, which can be a reddish color.
+The most common sign of intestinal coccidiosis is blood in your chicken’s droppings, but you don’t want to get this confused with cecal chicken droppings, which can be a reddish color.
 If there’s any question, your veterinarian can examine the stool, performing a diagnostic test called a fecal floatation, which can identify coccidia oocysts.

-Other symptoms of coccidia include:
+Other symptoms and clinical signs of coccidia include: